-It’s surprising how you really can make money from broken and half-used stuff – things you would normally throw away.
-One man’s junk is another man’s treasure and no more so than on eBay and other selling sites like eBid, Gumtree, Ziffit and even here on MoneyMagpie (check out our mobile phone recycler).
+It’s surprising how you really can make money from broken and half-used stuff.
+Things you would normally throw away might be another man’s treasure.
+This is true on sites like eBay, eBid, Gumtree, and Ziffit.
+Don’t rule anything out!

 - Make money from broken mobile phones